AI

 • Hybrid models work better than pure transitions - Companies like Palantir and DataRobot maintain significant professional services alongside their platforms because implementation drives adoption

-• Expect high failure rates and long timelines - New product failure rates hit 40-70% even in good conditions, and successful transitions typically take multiple years, not quarters
+• Expect high failure rates and long timelines - More than 60% of AI projects get abandoned due to data issues alone, and successful transitions typically take multiple years, not quarters

 Every AI consulting firm I talk to has the same dream.
-Turn those custom implementations into a product.
+Package those custom implementations into a product.
 Build it once, sell it many times.
-Stop trading time for money.
+Stop trading hours for dollars.

 Most fail.

-The problem is not lack of technical skill.
-It’s approaching productizing AI services from the wrong direction entirely.
+The problem isn’t lack of technical skill.
+It’s starting from the wrong direction entirely.

 The backwards approach that kills productization

-Here’s what I keep seeing.
-Consulting firm builds custom AI solutions for clients.
-Each project is different, tailored to specific needs.
-After doing this for a while, someone says “we should productize this.”
+What I keep seeing plays out the same way.
+A consulting firm builds custom AI solutions for clients.
+Each project is different.
+Each is tailored to specific needs.
+After a while, someone in the room says “we should productize this.”

 So they look at their methodology.
 The process they follow.
 The frameworks they use.
-And they try to turn that into software.
+Then they try to turn that into software.

-This fails for a simple reason: clients do not buy your process.
+This fails for a simple reason: clients don’t buy your process.
 They buy solutions to their problems.

-When McKinsey launched McKinsey Solutions in 2007, they did not productize their consulting methodology.
+When large consulting firms launched their first productized offerings, they didn’t package their consulting methodology.
 They built specific tools for specific recurring problems.
-Periscope for marketing analytics.
-Wave for change management.
-Tools that solved the problems clients kept hiring them to solve.
+Marketing analytics platforms.
+Change management tools.
+Solutions that addressed the problems clients kept hiring them to solve.

 Your consulting process is how you work.
 Pattern recognition in client problems is what creates product opportunities.
-Professional services firms struggle because they confuse these two things.
+Professional services firms struggle because they confuse these two things constantly.

 Finding the 80/20 in your client work

-The firms that succeed at productizing AI services do something different.
-They analyze their client engagements looking for patterns in the problems, not patterns in their solutions.
+Firms that actually succeed at productizing AI services do something different.
+They analyze client engagements looking for patterns in the problems, not patterns in their solutions.

 This is where the 80/20 principle becomes critical.
-McKinsey, BCG, and Bain have used this for decades.
+Top consulting firms have used it for decades.
 Look at your last 20 client projects.
 What are the recurring problems?
-Not the recurring tasks in your methodology, but the actual business problems clients keep hiring you to solve.
+Not the recurring tasks in your methodology.
+The actual business problems clients keep hiring you to solve.

-You’ll usually find something interesting.
-A small number of core problems account for most of your engagements.
-Maybe 3-4 fundamental challenges that show up in different forms across different industries.
+You’ll usually find something surprising.
+A small number of core problems accounts for most of your engagements.
+Maybe 3-4 fundamental challenges showing up in different forms across different industries.

-Real example from the research: A consultant noticed 90% of prospects wanted help with the same core challenges in their sales funnels.
+A real example from the research: a consultant noticed 90% of prospects wanted help with the same core challenges in their sales funnels.
 Not 90% wanted the same consulting process.
-90% had the same underlying problem.
-He built a productized audit specifically for that problem.
+They had the same underlying problem.
+He built a productized audit specifically for that problem, and it worked.

-The approach works because you are solving a repeated problem, not trying to sell a repeated process.
+The approach works because you’re solving a repeated problem.
+Not trying to sell a repeated process.

 Why hybrid models beat pure product transitions

-Here’s something that surprised me when researching this.
-The successful AI companies that started as services did not fully transition to products.
-They built hybrid models.
+I’ll admit I was somewhat skeptical of this finding when I first came across it.
+The successful AI companies that started as services didn’t fully transition to products.
+They built hybrid models instead.

 Look at Palantir’s business model.
 They sell software subscriptions, but professional services remain a significant revenue stream.
 Same with DataRobot.
-They offer both subscriptions and professional services for implementation and optimization.
+Both subscriptions and professional services, side by side.

 Why does this work?

 Research on product-service hybrids shows this is becoming standard in complex technology.
-You need both.
-The product provides scalability.
+The product provides repeatability.
 The services ensure successful implementation.
+Thomson Reuters found that firms with a clear AI strategy are 3.5x more likely to experience critical AI benefits than those without.

 Most consulting firms think they need to choose: pure services or pure product.
-The companies winning at productizing AI services rejected that false choice.
-They built both, intentionally.
+The ones pulling this off rejected that false choice.

-Productizing AI services requires changing how your entire company works.
+Productizing AI services means changing how your entire company works.
 Not just what you sell.

 Your sales process changes.
-Selling consulting means custom proposals, lengthy sales cycles, relationship-driven deals.
-Selling products means standardized pricing, shorter cycles, demand generation at scale.
+Consulting means custom proposals, lengthy cycles, relationship-driven deals.
+Products mean standardized pricing, shorter cycles, demand generation at scale.

 Your team structure changes.
 Consultants optimize for customization and client-specific expertise.
 Product teams optimize for repeatability and systematic improvement.

-Your support model changes.
+Your support model changes too.
 Consulting means dedicated teams per engagement.
-Products mean scalable support systems that handle many customers simultaneously.
+Products mean support systems that handle many customers at once.

-These operational shifts are why firms massively underestimate how difficult it is to add a product business model alongside a services business model.
-The skills, processes, and mindsets are different.
+These operational shifts are why firms massively underestimate how difficult it is to run a product business model alongside a services business model.
+The skills, processes, and mindsets are genuinely different.
+85% of organizations misestimate AI project costs by more than 10%.
+That gap is where AI product efforts go to die.

+The economics don’t work the way most people think, either.
+A surprising 65% of total software costs occur after the original deployment.
+So that initial product build is just the beginning.
 For SaaS products, customer acquisition costs must generate returns of 2-3x minimum.
-The median CAC payback period runs about 12 months for early-stage companies, stretching to 20 months for larger firms.
+Median CAC payback runs about 12 months for early-stage companies, stretching to 20 months for larger firms.

-But here is the challenge.
 Your first product customers will cost more to acquire than your consulting clients did.
-Why?
-You’re entering a new market.
-Building a new sales motion.
-Learning what messages work.
+That’s just the reality of entering a new market with a new sales motion.

 Budget for this.
-Productizing AI services while maintaining your consulting business means you are funding product development from services revenue.
-That puts pressure on margins.
-Many firms underestimate this and run out of resources before the product gains traction.
+Productizing AI services while maintaining your consulting business means funding product development from services revenue, which puts real pressure on margins.
+In a 2025 survey, most respondents said AI costs were eroding gross margins by more than 6%, with over a quarter seeing hits of 16% or more.
+Many firms underestimate this and run out of resources before the product gains any traction.

 When to walk away from productization

 Not every consulting firm should productize.
-Sometimes the honest answer is: keep doing services.
+Sometimes the honest answer is just: keep doing services.

-Walk away if you cannot identify clear patterns in client problems.
-If every engagement is truly unique, you do not have a productization opportunity.
-You have a consulting business.
+Walk away if you can’t identify clear patterns in client problems.
+If every engagement is truly unique, you don’t have a productization opportunity.
+You have a consulting business, and that’s fine.

-Walk away if you are unwilling to make the operational changes.
-A half-hearted productization effort that tries to keep the consulting model while adding a product typically fails.
+Walk away if you’re not willing to make the operational changes.
+A half-hearted effort that tries to keep the consulting model while adding a product typically fails both.
 It satisfies neither market.

-For firms in that position, productizing AI services is not just about building software.
+For firms in that position, productizing AI services isn’t about building software.
 It’s about identifying the patterns in what clients actually need, then building repeatable solutions around those patterns rather than around your process.

 About the Author